Ardesco/selenium-docs/10_Java_Support_Package.md

     WebElement firstSelectedOption = selectObject.getFirstSelectedOption();
 ```

-Or you may just be interested in what <option> elements the <select> element contains:
+Or you may just be interested in what <option> elements the &lt;select&gt; element contains:

 ```java
     //Return a WebElement<List> of options that the <select> element contains